alrojasduarte86/diff/README.md

 ## Running the Application

-To run the application open a command prompt, cd into the application root folder and type the following command:
+To run the application open a command prompt, cd into the application root folder and type the following commands:
+    ```mvnw clean install package
-    ```mvnw spring-boot:run```
+       mvnw spring-boot:run```

 The command will: compile the application, run the unit tests and start the application.
 After the command has finished
 the last line on the command prompt should look like: